eBay Selling Fees UK 2026: The Complete Guide for Sellers

 - Fixed price: £14.99 listing + £45 FVF = £59.99 total.

 Motors fees apply to both private and business sellers.
 The October 2024 free-selling change for UK private sellers does not cover Motors.
-VAT-registered dealers selling 10+ cars/month use the eBay Motors Pro account.
+VAT-registered motor dealers can apply for an eBay Motors Pro account, which has its own fee schedule.

 Source: eBay UK Shop subscription fees ↗.
-All prices ex-VAT; 20% VAT added on top (reclaimable for VAT-registered sellers).
+All prices ex-VAT; 20% VAT is added on top.
+Eligible VAT-registered businesses using normal VAT accounting may reclaim the business-use input VAT with valid evidence.

 Promoted ad fees compound on top of FVF